ImplFerris/esp32-book/src/e-ink/how-it-works.md

 ## Precautions
 Unlike other display modules, the e-ink display module was a bit finicky.
 I struggled a lot with this module while trying to figure it out.
 You need to be careful when working with it as well.

-I recommend you to read the [precautions](https://www.waveshare.com/wiki/1.54inch_e-Paper_Module_Manual#Precautions) from the official website before uing the module.
+I recommend you to read the [precautions](https://www.waveshare.com/wiki/1.54inch_e-Paper_Module_Manual#Precautions) from the official website before using the module.